joqk12345/master-fronted-tech/docs/content/English/2024/Atommic_habits.md

 Every behavior has a surface level craving and a deeper, underlying motive.
 I often have a craving that goes something like this: “I want to eat tacos.”
 If you were to ask me why I want to eat tacos, I wouldn’t say, “Because I need food to survive.”
 But the truth is, somewhere deep down, I am motivated to eat tacos because I have to eat to survive.
 The underlying motive is to obtain food and water even if my specific craving is for a taco.

+- "Word": Taco
+  - "Lemma": Taco
+  - "Pronunciation": /ˈtɑːkoʊ/
+  - "POS": Noun
+  - "Definition": A Mexican dish consisting of a tortilla typically filled with various ingredients, such as meat, beans, vegetables, and cheese, and often served with salsa or guacamole.
+  - "Translation": 墨西哥卷饼
+  - "Context": even if my specific craving is for a taco.
+  - "Context_translation": 即使我特别渴望吃一份墨西哥卷饼。

 Some of our underlying motives include:*

+* Conserve energy
+- "Word": Conserve
+  - "Lemma": Conserve
+  - "Pronunciation": /kənˈsɜːrv/
+  - "POS": Verb
+  - "Definition": Protect (something, especially an environmentally or culturally important place or thing) from harm or destruction.
+  - "Translation": 保存
-Conserve energy
+  - "Context": Conserve energy
+  - "Context_translation": 节约能源

-Obtain food and water
+* Obtain food and water

-Find love and reproduce
+* Find love and reproduce

-Connect and bond with others
+* Connect and bond with others

-Win social acceptance and approval
+* Win social acceptance and approval
+* Reduce uncertainty
+- "Word": Uncertainty
+  - "Lemma": Uncertainty
+  - "Pronunciation": /ʌnˈsɜːrtənti/
+  - "POS": Noun
+  - "Definition": The state of being uncertain or not knowing what will happen.
+  - "Translation": 不确定性

-Reduce uncertainty
+  - "Context": Reduce uncertainty
+  - "Context_translation": 减少不确定性

-Achieve status and prestige
+* Achieve status and prestige

 A craving is just a specific manifestation of a deeper underlying motive.
 Your brain did not evolve with a desire to smoke cigarettes or to check Instagram or to play video games.
 At a deep level, you simply want to reduce uncertainty and relieve anxiety, to win social acceptance and approval, or to achieve status.

 Look at nearly any product that is habit-forming and you’ll see that it does not create a new motivation, but rather latches onto the underlying motives of human nature.

+- "Word": Latches
+  - "Lemma": Latch
+  - "Pronunciation": /lætʃ/
+  - "POS": Verb
+  - "Definition": To grasp or attach oneself firmly to something.
+  - "Translation": 抓住
+  - "Context": but rather latches onto the underlying motives of human nature.
+  - "Context_translation": 而是紧紧抓住人类本性的潜在动机。

 Find love and reproduce = using Tinder